CoupleCo/knowmore-zerobounce/README.md

 Zerobounce Utility class
 =========================

-This package contains a general client, for creating requests and checking emails, through the Zerobounce api.
+This package contains a general client and utility class, for creating requests and checking emails, through the Zerobounce api.

 Environment variables needed to make the package work